lozanoje/foundryvtt-es/README.md

 https://gitlab.com/carlosjrlu/foundryvtt-es/-/raw/master/es/module.json

-If that doesn't work, you could try downloading the file [es-ES.zip](https://gitlab.com/carlosjrlu/foundryvtt-es/-/jobs/artifacts/master/raw/es.zip?job=build "es.zip") and unzip it in the 'Data\modules' folder.
+If that doesn't work, you could try downloading the file [es.zip](https://gitlab.com/carlosjrlu/foundryvtt-es/-/jobs/artifacts/master/raw/es.zip?job=build "es.zip") and unzip it in the 'Data\modules' folder and rename it to FoundryVTT-ES.

 Also, you have to activate the module in your world, and then choose the language Spanish from the dropdown menu in the general settings.